SpPag/Certificates2024/README.md

 2. Use the provided interface to create, store, and verify certificates.

 ## Project Structure
-•	Controllers: Contains the MVC controllers for handling HTTP requests.
-•	Models: Contains the data models and entity classes.
-•	Data: Contains the database context and service interfaces.
-•	Views: Contains the Razor views for rendering HTML pages.
-•	wwwroot: Contains static files such as CSS, JavaScript, and images.
+â€¢	Controllers: Contains the MVC controllers for handling HTTP requests. â€¢	Models: Contains the data models and entity classes. â€¢	Data: Contains the database context and service interfaces. â€¢	Views: Contains the Razor views for rendering HTML pages. â€¢	wwwroot: Contains static files such as CSS, JavaScript, and images.

 ## Contributing